Dugy/serialisable/README.md

 };
 ```

-**Important:** if a member is *not* to be serialised, it has to be initialised with the `skip()` method (can be initialised the same way as with `key()`; it's usable also for types that cannot be serialised by `Serialisable`).
+**Important:** a big downside of this older approach is that if a member is *not* to be serialised, it has to be initialised with the `skip()` method (can be initialised the same way as with `key()`; it's usable also for types that cannot be serialised by `Serialisable`).
 Otherwise, undefined behaviour is very likely to occur when serialising/deserialising the next member, without any warning (there is a detection mechanism that throws exceptions in constructor, but it's not reliable).
 This applies also to any classes that inherit from it unless none of them uses any further serialisation.
 Therefore, this should be used only for classes that hold data and don't have much other functionality.
 You have been warned.

 The cost of this brevity is proneness to human errors, obscure code and lower performance, especially when constructing the objects.
 To avoid forgetting the `skip()` method, it's better to use `Serialisable` instead for more complex classes that aren't only for storing data.
 To reduce overhead, it's recommended to copy or move the objects instead of creating new ones (for example by copying a static object from a factory method).